miquels/notflix-backend/doc/database.md

 See [database.sql](database.sql).

-## Movies / Shows
+## Movies / TV Series.

 We maintain a list of movies / tv-series in the database.
+There is a base table for both movies and tv-series that contains the rows that the two have in common.

+Then there are extension tables, another common one is 'thumbwall' which contains the information to create a thumbwall (NOTE: can this not be built on-the-fly?)

-The specific info stored is the minimum we need to:
+Specific info stored is the minimum we need to:

 - show the thumbs on the thumbwall
 - sort the thumbs
 - filter the thumbs

+(NOTE: can this not be built on-the-fly? ... yes it can)

 When more specific info for a tv show or movie is needed, we load it on demand from the filesystem (and LRU cache it in memory).